Integrated Child Therapy Denver, CO

 What to Expect from Parent Consultation in Play Therapy

-Each time you bring your child to therapy, we’ll begin or end with a brief 5-10-minute check-in.
+Each time you bring your child to an individual therapy session, we’ll begin or end with a brief 5-10-minute check-in.
 This is a moment of connection—just you and your child’s therapist—so we can stay on the same page.
 These aren’t for unloading the latest challenge (and especially not in front of your child), but they are a time for updates, encouragement, shared focus, and often logistics (scheduling, billing, etc).

 The real depth of our work together unfolds in scheduled parent consultation sessions, typically held once a month—or more often if your family needs extra support.
 These 45-minute, one-on-one sessions are where we pause, reflect, and connect beyond the quick check-ins at drop-off or pick-up.
 It’s your time to step out of survival mode and step into deeper understanding.